Test Complete

 Next Unit: Exposures and Transport Decisions

-8 minute read
+12 minute read

-Hands in the Field
+Hands in the Field: More than Just Clean

 Alcohol-based Hand Sanitizer

-Per the guidelines, alcohol-based hand sanitizer is used on dry hands by putting a quarter-sized amount of product in one palm and rubbing the hands together for approximately 20 seconds, covering all surfaces until hands feel dry,
+Alcohol-based hand sanitizer is used on dry hands by putting a quarter-sized amount of product in one palm and rubbing the hands together for approximately 20 seconds, covering all surfaces until hands feel dry,

-Hand-washing with Soap and Water
+Handwashing with Soap and Water

-Per the guidelines, washing hands with soap and water is performed by first wetting hands with warm water, then applying the amount of the soap product recommended by the manufacturer to the hands, and then rubbing hands together vigorously for at least 15-20 seconds, covering all surfaces of the hands and fingers, followed by rinsing hands with warm water and using disposable towels to dry and, finally, using disposable towels to turn off the faucet.
+Washing hands with soap and water is performed by first wetting hands with warm water, then applying the amount of the soap product recommended by the manufacturer to the hands, and then rubbing hands together vigorously for at least 15-20 seconds, covering all surfaces of the hands and fingers, followed by rinsing hands with warm water and using disposable towels to dry and, finally, using disposable towels to turn off the faucet.

-Personal Protective Equipment (PPE)
+Armor Up: Personal Protective Equipment (PPE)

 Current recommendations for personal protective equipment (PPE) include: